TheEdward162/dotfiles/nvidia/README.md

 If the script runs successfully, you should now have a working mesa installation and a separate nvidia instalation in `$PREFIX` (default in `/opt/nvidia`).

-*Note: This could probably be done with chroot to avoid having to reinstall system libraries, but I couldn't get it to work.*
+*Note: This could probably be done with chroot to avoid having to reinstall system libraries, but I couldn't get it to work yet.*

 ### xorg
 Now you need to create a valid xorg configuration somewhere in `/etc/X11` (for example `/etc/X11/nvidia`).
 Copy `xorg.conf` and `xorg.conf.d` there.
 You also need to prepare your `xinitrc` somewhere and change the `run.sh` script to point to them.
 Specifically the lines: